VaibhavGaikwad03/File-Encryption-and-Decryption/README.md

    - Execute the compiled C++ program to launch the GUI.

 2. **File Selection:**
-   - Click on the "Select File" button to choose the file you want to encrypt or decrypt.
+   - Click on the "Encrypt" button to choose the file you want to encrypt or decrypt.

+3. **File Name Input:**
+   - Enter a name of file that you want to encrypt.

 3. **Password Input:**
    - Enter a secure password.
 This password will be used for both encryption and decryption, so remember it.